ArachnaDude/inclusive-manc-fe/README.md

 ## Logging in:

-- To use the app, login in with the username `joe`.
+- To use the app, login with the username `joe`.